ctkelley/NDA_QMC.jl/README.md

 - PyPlot

 ## Problems
-If you're Ryan or one of this students, you know how to find me.
+If you're CEMeNTer, you know how to find me.
 Otherwise ... go away.